Wenceslaus Hajek

 Wenceslaus Hájek of Libočany (Václav Hájek z Libočan, Wenzeslaus Hagek von Libotschan, Wenceslaus Hagecius, Wenceslaus Hagek a Liboczan; late 15th century – 18 March 1553) was a Bohemian chronicler.
 He was author of famous Bohemian Chronicle (1541), also called the Hájek's Chronicle.
 This work served as the main source of Czech historical and national consciousness until the end of the 18th century, when numerous errors and fabrications contained in it were recognized.

 Life

 A scion of a noble family based in Libočany near Žatec, western Bohemia, Hajek was ordained priest of the Kostelec parish near Budyně nad Ohří in 1520.
 One year later, he became a chaplain in Zlonice.
-Hajek initially was a member of the Bohemian Unity of the Brethren but later converted to Catholicism (a significantly minority religion in otherwise Protestant Bohemia at that time).
+Hajek initially was a member of the Bohemian Unity of the Brethren but later converted to Catholicism.

 In 1524 he served as a preacher at the St. Thomas' Church in Prague quarter Malá Strana (Lesser Town); from 1527 as a dean of Karlštejn Castle and a priest in Tetín.
 In May 1533, he was appointed royal administrator of the Vyšehrad Chapter.
 Hájek reached the peak of ecclesiastical career when he became provost of Stará Boleslav Chapter, however, he fell from grace shortly afterwards and retired to Prague.